laurent22/joplin/docs/issue_template.md

 - Terminal

 <!--
-Please the guide first! https://github.com/laurent22/joplin/blob/master/CONTRIBUTING.md
+Please read the guide first! https://github.com/laurent22/joplin/blob/master/CONTRIBUTING.md

+Due to the number of issues and limited resources, those that have been created without searching first might be closed without an explanation.

-In particular, did you try enabling debug mode? https://joplin.cozic.net/debugging/ If so, please post any error or warning.
+If you are reporting a bug, did you try enabling debug mode? https://joplin.cozic.net/debugging/ If so, please post any error or warning.
 -->